Bealby/lisa-fairfield/README.md

   to `60%` for `<forms>` on the `contact.html`.
 This allowed for a beter UX on larger screens.

-  The font size for the Navbar was reduced from `20px` to `28px` using the `@media(min-width:576px)` which allowed for a better sizing font when the collaspe function kick-in on mobile devices.
+  The font size for the Navbar was reduced from `28px` to `20px` using the `@media(min-width:640px)` which allowed for a better sizing font when the collaspe function kicks-in on mobile devices.

   Font Awesome icons were also removed on mobile devices to increase white space and allow for Telephone and Email links to fit cleaner on screen.
 An